-Implementation of ICAAP & Stress Testing Framework as per QCB guidelines:
+Implementation of Internal Capital Adequacy Assessment Process (ICAAP) & Stress Testing Framework as well as International Financial Reporting Standards (IFRS) - as per QCB guidelines:

-Banks prepares a comprehensive report on the Internal Capital Adequacy Assessment Process with all its forms and tables according to the new guidelines based on the consolidated and audited financial statements as at 30th September of each year.
+Bank prepares a comprehensive report on the Internal Capital Adequacy Assessment Process (ICAAP) with all its forms and tables according to the new guidelines based on the consolidated and audited financial statements as at 30th September of each year.
 Each year the Bank provides QCB with this report by 15th December.
 Based on this report, QCB reviews and assesses the additional capital charge approved for the following year which the bank is required to maintain within the overall minimum limit of the Capital Adequacy Ratio (CAR) during the whole period.

 The ICAAP encompasses internal assessment of material risks such as Liquidity risk, Interest rate risk, Country risk, Credit concentration risk, Sector concentration risk, Counterparty credit risk, Residual risk, Strategic risk and Reputational risk.
 The assessment also involves calculation of quantitative impact of these risks on capital adequacy of the bank.
 Furthermore, ICAAP includes capital planning and financial projections, defining and aligning risk appetite, stress testing & scenario analysis and defining the risk universe for the bank.
-Considering the nature of operations of the Bank and the material risks, a comprehensive assessment of capital is being conducted to determine the level of extra capital required to meet such risks identified under Pillar 2.
+Considering the nature of operations of the Bank and the material risks, a comprehensive assessment of capital was conducted to determine the level of extra capital required to meet such risks identified under Basel Pillar 2.